micahkepe/stat405project/README.md

 # NYC Crash Data Analysis

+Check out the demo of our Shiny app [here](https://micahkepe.shinyapps.io/NYC-Crashes/).

 ## Prerequisites

 To run the code in this repository, you will need to have the following installed: